ardatetik95/Global-Superstore-Data/README.md

 # Global-Superstore-Data
-A data visualization project using Global Superstore Data taken from Kaggle
+A data visualization project using Global Superstore Data taken from Kaggle.
+The project was made on Microsoft Power BI.

 Credits:
 This dataset was taken from Kaggle